• Advertising

 Online Marketing May 02, 2006

 Anyway, these days, there’s a small A9 Web Search box in the upper right-hand corner of the Amazon site.
-Until last week, that box brought back A9 results that were powered by Google.
+Until last week, that box returned A9 results powered by Google.
 Now they are powered by Microsoft’s Windows Live Search.

 Few people use A9 — but many more use Amazon.
-How many did web searches at Amazon is unclear, but in either place, they are no longer seeing the paid listings that Google also used to provide.
+How many did web searches at Amazon?
+It’s unclear, but in either case, they are no longer seeing the paid listings that Google also used to provide.

-In addition, I’m also pretty certain that an ordinary Amazon search (which lots and lots of people do) used to bring up Google paid listings as part of Amazon search results.
+In addition, I’m also pretty sure that an ordinary Amazon search (which many people do) used to include Google-paid listings as part of the search results on Amazon.
 Today, I don’t see these at all.
 Over at Threadwatch, others report not seeing these either.

 MSN syndicates Search to Amazon from the Seattle Post-Intelligencer has more on the new Amazon-Microsoft agreement.
-The issue of who is providing paid listings isn’t covered, but since the Amazon-Google agreement wasn’t renewed, I’d assume these are to come from Microsoft.
+The issue of who provides paid listings isn’t covered, but since the Amazon-Google deal wasn’t renewed, I assume these will come from Microsoft.

-Amazon Search Finds Microsoft from the Washington Post also has some details on the move, including the inspiring answer to whether Amazon felt Microsoft was providing better search results: “It will be up to users to try that out.”
+Amazon’s Search Finds That Microsoft, from The Washington Post, also has some details on the move, including the inspiring answer to whether Amazon felt Microsoft was providing better search results: “It will be up to users to try that out.”
 So more a business move than a relevancy issue, fair to say 🙂

-Udi Manber Leaves A9 to Join Google from us earlier covers A9 losing its first CEO Udi Manber to Google in February.
+Udi Manber Leaves A9 to Join Google.
+Earlier, we covered A9 losing its first CEO, Udi Manber, to Google in February.

 Share This Post